 Between 2010 and 2013, 94 children from Vanderbilt University participated in the study.
 The results were achieved after a 4-year longitudinal cohort study examining any particular patterns associated with resting-state functional connectivity for predicting changes in psychiatric symptoms among children with no prior history of mental illness.

 “A community cohort of 94 children was recruited from Vanderbilt University between 2010 and 2013.
-They were followed up longitudinally for 4 years and the data were analyzed from 2016 to 2019,” Susan Whitfield-Gabrieli, co-author of the study, stated.
+They were followed up longitudinally for 4 years and the data were analyzed from 2016 to 2019,” said Susan Whitfield-Gabrieli, co-author of the study, in a news release.

-“Based on preregistered hypotheses and an analytic plan, we examined whether specific brain connectivity patterns would be associated with longitudinal changes in scores on the Child Behavior Checklist (CBCL), a parental-report assessment used to screen for emotional, behavioral, and social problems and to predict psychiatric illnesses.”
+“Based on preregistered hypotheses and an analytic plan, we examined whether specific brain connectivity patterns would be associated with longitudinal changes in scores on the Child Behavior Checklist (CBCL), a parental-report assessment used to screen for emotional, behavioral, and social problems and to predict psychiatric illnesses,” the author added.